HarrisonFah/NAT_Prosthetic_RealTime/README.md

 # Documentation

+run_training_session(...):
+Use up arrow key to give a reward of +1, down arrow key to give a reward of -1.

 # Acknowledgements
 This project is partly inspired by Khurram Javed and Abhishek Naik and their project in natHACKS 2023 (https://www.youtube.com/watch?v=NZ9JDahaU70&list=PL3jjdunHUqxzI6Hm05xex8BNJFxMtB2vV&index=3&t=361s)